seibert-media/Highton/README.md

 ##How does the Highton API work?
-You will have the main class so just import Highton to your libraries (will be available on PyPi soon) and call some functions:
+You will have the main class so just import Highton to your libraries and call some functions:

 ```python
 #import Highton